CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiWizard/txt/c/INF.2 data center and server room.txt

 #### INF.2.A14 Use of a network replacement system [planner, building services]

-The energy supply from the network of a power supply company () SHOULD be supplemented by a power supply system (NEA).
+The energy supply from the network of a power supply company () SHOULD be supplemented by a network backup system (NEA).
 The resources of a NEA SHOULD be checked regularly.
 In order to maintain the protective effect of an NEA, it SHOULD be regularly maintained (see INF.2.A10 * Infrastructure Inspection and Maintenance *).
 During these services, load and function tests as well as test runs under load should also be carried out.

 #### INF.2.A15 Surge protection device [Planner, building services]